slowrunner/Focal_Noetic_Hands_On_ROS/Docs/Install_From_Image.md

   - Turn Battery Switch to On
   - Press the GoPiGo3 power (on) button to start the first boot
   - The system will boot, then reboot,
-    after about 4 minutes ... it will display the desktop with pi username filled in (It may also show console - wiggle the mouse a while till it repaints the desktop)
+    **after about 4 minutes** ... it will display the desktop with pi username filled in (It may also show console - click the mouse or wiggle the mouse a while till it repaints the desktop)
   - Click on the Pi user (or press Enter Key)
   - Enter robots1234 for the password